Join ConQuest 2025 | ComplianceQuest User Conference | April 8–10, Clearwater Beach, FL

 The Digital Design History File (DHF) is a comprehensive electronic documentation system used in medical device manufacturing.
 It is a…

 Overwhelming documentation affects efficiency, which can lead to delays, mistakes, and non-compliance.
 Similarly, teams using paper-based documentation systems or spreadsheets face issues with version control, approvals, and revisions.
-Design History File (DHF) of a medical device is a unified repository for all design documentation that is easily printable and remains accessible to all members.
+Design History File of a medical device is a unified repository for all design documentation that is easily printable and remains accessible to all members.

 Collaboration across departments, including engineering, quality, and regulatory, is cumbersome if critical tasks such as revisions or validations are done through spreadsheets.
 Manufacturers using a cloud-based design control system can store their DHF online for easy access.